Venice city - information, curiosity about

 Rivers are "rii" or "canali".

-Characteristic of the city of Venice is that the names of the streets are painted on the walls and are called "nizioleti"
+is that the names of the streets are painted on the walls and are called "nizioleti"

 To divide the main part of the historic city of Venice from the Giudecca island, we find the channel of the same name, the one called The Giudecca Canal.